aws-cloudformation/aws-cloudformation-samples/hooks/java-hooks/no-ip6-hook/README.md

 # AWSSamples::NoIP6::Hook

 This AWS CloudFormation Hook validates that IPv6 is not enabled when creating or updating a VPC Subnet.
 This hook validates that the `AssignIpv6AddressOnCreation` property of the`AWS::EC2::Subnet` resource is not set to `True`.

-Below is sample CloudFromation template that will trigger the hook.
+Below is a sample CloudFormation template that will trigger the hook.
 ```
 {
     "Resources": {